 You will be prompted to enter the newly created username and password to Login into the server.
 Once you provide the credentials, you can enter the OpenLiteSpeed dashboard, as shown below.

 Congratulations, you have successfully set up OpenLiteSpeed on your CentOS 8 server.
+If you're looking to enhance your server's graphical interface, consider checking out our guide on installing the GNOME GUI on CentOS 7.

 Conclusions